openorch/openorch/README.md

 ## Run On Your Servers

-See https://openorch.org/docs/category/running-the-daemon to help you get started.
+See the [Running the daemon](https://openorch.org/docs/category/running-the-daemon) page to help you get started.

 ## Services

-For articles about the built-in services see https://openorch.org/docs/category/built-in-services.
+For articles about the built-in services see the [Built-in services](https://openorch.org/docs/category/built-in-services) page.
-For API docs see https://openorch.org/docs/category/openorch-api.
+For comprehensive API docs see the [OpenOrch API](https://openorch.org/docs/category/openorch-api) page.

 ## Run On Your Laptop/PC